 It will come as no surprise that Princeton University is among the top schools in the nation and is recognized globally for academic excellence.
 This Ivy League school is renowned as a major research university as well as an outstanding liberal arts college.
 In addition to the Common Application, Universal College Application or Coalition Application essay, Princeton also requires supplemental writing responses.
 These additional essays help the admissions committee to understand comprehensively your particular strengths and potential contributions to the Princeton community.
 Princeton prides itself on the diversity of talents, achievements, perspectives, and interests of its student body.
 At the same time, it is looking for a freshman class that shares the following qualities: “integrity, a deep interest in learning and a devotion to both academic and non-academic pursuits.”
 Think about how you can contribute to Princeton as well as how Princeton can support your aspirations.

 Princeton offers a nonbinding, single-choice early action program, listed on the Common Application as restrictive early action.
-Under this program, you may not apply to any other early program at a private college or university however; you may apply to any non-binding early program at a public institution.
+Under this program, you may not apply to any other early program at a private college or university however; you may apply to any non-binding early action program at a public institution.
 This is a good option if Princeton is your first choice.
 The early action deadline is Nov.
 1. Students admitted early may defer their admission decision to May 1st, which is the deadline to accept Princeton’s offer for regular decision.
 The deadline to submit regular decision applications is January 1st.

 The best way to begin is by doing your research.
 Adhere to deadlines and word-limits.
 Spend time looking over the Princeton website, get to know what current undergraduates are saying about the school, familiarize yourself with the various majors, and imagine yourself there.
 If possible visit the campus, allow yourself to get excited about this opportunity, and make every effort to gain a sense of why Princeton is the ideal academic environment for you!